github-education-resources/classroom/docs/help.md

 ### Need more help?

 Not finding what you need?
 Want to talk to a human?
-[Reach out to GitHub Support.](https://support.github.com) {: class="flash"}
+[Reach out to the GitHub Education team](mailto:education@github.com) {: class="flash"}